Ketamine & Social Activities: Going Out Again After Treatment

 FAQ: Social Life and Ketamine

 What if I have social anxiety that goes beyond depression?
-Ketamine is effective for anxiety disorders, including social anxiety.
-As anxiety decreases, social engagement becomes easier.
-We address both in treatment.
+Ketamine helps with anxiety disorders, social anxiety included.
+As the anxiety comes down, being around people gets easier, and we treat both together.

 Can I go out during ketamine treatment?
 Yes.
-I recommend avoiding major plans immediately after sessions (you may be tired), but normal activities and social engagement are encouraged.
+I'd skip anything major right after a session, since you may be tired, but ordinary activities and seeing people are encouraged.

 Will the pleasure in activities stay improved?
-Yes.
-As neurochemistry stabilizes and the neuroplasticity solidifies, the return of pleasure in activities typically persists.
-Maintenance sessions can extend these benefits.
+Usually, yes.
+As the neurochemistry settles and the neuroplastic changes hold, the return of pleasure tends to stick.
+Maintenance sessions help extend it.

 How do I handle FOMO while I'm struggling?
-FOMO is another form of depression's voice; it isn't reality.
-Right now, attending one activity is enough.
-Give yourself permission to ease back in at your own pace.
+FOMO is depression talking, not an accurate read on your life.
+For now, showing up to one thing is plenty.
+Ease back in at your own pace.

 Related: How Treatment Reshapes Daily Life